 - 1. Ensure that fire prevention/fire fighting equipment, e.g. extinguishers, procedures and notices are readily available and visible in all areas of the company. - 2.
 Carry out fire alarm tests from different fire points each week and maintain records. - 3.
 Carry out full evacuation drills at least twice each year and ensure that records are maintained. - 4.
-Arrange for all employees to receive training on fire fighting equipment as necessary. - 5.
-Ensure that all fire fighting equipment is checked regularly, e.g. annual checks for fire extinguishers etc. - 6.
-Carry out regular fire prevention inspections on all areas of the company to ensure there is no build up of flammable materials or obstruction of emergency escape routes. - 7.
-Advise the Managing Director of any failures discovered during inspections or emergency drills which he is unable to effectively deal with. - 8.
+Ensure that all fire fighting equipment is checked regularly, e.g. annual checks for fire extinguishers etc. - 5.
+Carry out regular fire prevention inspections on all areas of the company to ensure there is no build up of flammable materials or obstruction of emergency escape routes. - 6.
+Advise the Managing Director of any failures discovered during inspections or emergency drills which he is unable to effectively deal with. - 7.
 In liaison with the responsible person, as detailed in the Regulatory Reform (Fire Safety) Order 2005, ensure that the Fire Risk Assessment is updated and reviewed on a periodic basis, or when work processes/products alter.